SinghNavnoor/homelessness_PIT_count_analysis/README.md

 2007 - 2023

 3. **Shape of the dataset**:
-- Shape of the datasets increased over the years.
+- As the years have passed, the number of variables in the dataset has steadily increased.
-- For e.g. the PIT Count 2007 dataset has 386 rows and *26 columns*, while the PIT Count 2023 has 389 rows and *646 columns*.
+- For example, the PIT Count 2007 dataset contains 386 rows and *26 columns*, while the PIT Count 2023 has 389 rows and *646 columns*.
+- This increase in variables has has a net positive impact.
+It allows for more detailed analysis based on the population's age, race, gender and other demographic factors.
+This enhanced granularity aids in undersanding the diverse needs of the homeless population and developing tragetted interventions.

 4. **Key Columns**